oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 This module was written using the information in the [Linkerd fault injection page.](https://linkerd.io/2/tasks/fault-injection/)

-## Step 2: Canary deployments with a service mesh traffic split
+## Task 2: Canary deployments with a service mesh traffic split

-### Step 2a: What is a canary deployment ?
+### Task 2a: What is a canary deployment ?

 A canary deployment is a method of doing a small trial deployment, operating within the overall production infrastructure, and if the trial works you can expand it, if the trial deployment fails then it can be removed.